 - How to talk so Kids will Listen and Listen so Kids will talk – Adele Faber & Elaine Mazlish

 - How to talk so Teens will Listen and Listen so Teens will talk – Adele Faber & Elaine Mazlish

 - Raising Girls – Steve Biddulph

 - Feeling Like Crap: Young People and the Meaning of Self-Esteem – Nick Luxmoore

 The counselling service is free (though we ask those over 18 who work and can afford it, to make a contribution of up to £10 per session).

 However, we are a charity and we’re very much reliant on raising yearly funding; community fundraising is a vital source of our income.
-If you are happy with the service and would like to make a one-off contribution we’d be very grateful; you can do this through our website or the donations box at OTR.
+If you are happy with the service and would like to make a one-off contribution we’d be very grateful; you can do this through the Donate page on our website or the donations box at OTR.